FloridaPast.com Welcomes You

 Pat tells us; "The year was Summer 1968.
 Every car in the picture belonged to someone I knew.
 They all contacted me with models and parking locations.
 This one took awhile to paint.

-SUMTER DRIVE IN THEATRE - BEVILLES CORNER, FLORIDA EXAMPLE OF THEIR FLYERS
+SUMTER DRIVE IN THEATRE - BEVILLES CORNER, FLORIDA - EXAMPLES OF THEIR FLYERS

 Standing on SR 471, facing the current flea market, and the Then Drive In